 The 1994 Federal Lead & Copper Rule mandates a household testing program for these substances.
 According to the rule, 90% of the samples from high risk homes must have levels less than 0.015 mg/L of lead and 1.3 mg/L of copper.
-In 2018 Lead levels in the District averaged .003 mg/L and copper levels averaged .096 mg/L, well below the Federal levels.
-Our next lead and copper testing will be conducted in June of 2019.
+In 2021 Lead levels in the District averaged .0002 mg/L and copper levels averaged .07 mg/L, well below the Federal levels.
+Our next lead and copper testing will be conducted in August of 2022.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+There are no known lead service lines between the main and the meter in our system.
 The Roanoke Rapids Sanitary District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at EPA's Basic Information about Lead in Drinking Water
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or click this link: Basic Information about Lead in Drinking Water